Master of Arts

-The Master of Arts (Magister in Artibus or Artium Magister; abbreviated MA or AM) is a master's degree awarded by universities in many countries.
+The Master of Arts (Magister Artium or Artium Magister; abbreviated MA or AM) is a master's degree awarded by universities in many countries.
 The degree is usually contrasted with that of Master of Science.
 Those admitted to the degree have typically studied subjects within the scope of the humanities and social sciences, such as history, economics, literature, languages, linguistics, public administration, political science, communication studies, law or diplomacy; however, different universities have different conventions and may also offer the degree for fields typically considered within the natural sciences and mathematics.
 The degree can be conferred in respect of completing courses and passing examinations, research, or a combination of the two.

 The degree of Master of Arts traces its origins to the teaching license or Licentia docendi of the University of Paris, designed to produce "masters" who were graduate teachers of their subjects.

 Europe

 Czech Republic and Slovakia

 Like all EU member states, the Czech Republic and Slovakia follow the Bologna Process.
 The Czech Republic and Slovakia both award two different types of master's degrees; both award a title of Mgr. or Ing. to be used before the name.

 Prior to reforms for compliance with the Bologna process, a master's degree could only be obtained after five years of uninterrupted study.
 Under the new system, it takes only two years but requires a previously completed three-year bachelor's program (a Bc. title).
 Writing a thesis (in both master's and bachelor's programs) and passing final exams are necessary to obtain the degree.
 It is mostly the case that the final exams cover the main study areas of the whole study program, i.e. a student is required to prove their knowledge in the subjects they attended during the two resp. three years of their study.
 Exams also include the defence of a thesis before an academic board.

 Ing.
 (Engineer) degrees are usually awarded for master's degrees achieved in the natural sciences or mathematics-heavy study programmes, whereas an Mgr.
 (Magister) is generally awarded for master's studies in social sciences or the humanities while an MgA.
 (Magister of Arts) is awarded for studies in the arts.